Nick287/AOAI-Azure-Search-PDF/README.md

 8. Delete the index.
 And please note that if you delete the index, all the data will be deleted as well.
 ![image](images/delete_index.png)

-## Azure Search Index Management
+## Azure AI Search Index Management

-Please refer code (AzureVectorSearch.py) in this sample this class how to use Azure Search SDK Management to index list existing or create and delete index. for example below code it will do vector search by index.
+Please refer code (AzureVectorSearch.py) in this sample this class how to use Azure AI Search SDK Management to index list existing or create and delete index. for example below code it will do vector search by index.

 ```pytho
 def vector_similarity_search(self, index_name, vector_fields, search_text):